MichaelCade/argocd-kanister/Readme.md

 status: {}
 ```

-You commit, push ans sync with argo and check your data
+You commit, push and sync with argo and check your data

 ```
 kubectl exec -ti mysql-0 -n mysql -- bash